curationexperts/zizia/README.md

 `solr_wrapper --config spec/dummy/config/solr_wrapper_test.yml`
 `fcrepo_wrapper --config spec/dummy/config/fcrepo_wrapper_test.yml`

->NOTE: You will also need the appropriate version of [ChromeDriver](https://chromedriver.chromium.org/home) installed to run the test suite
+Please also ensure you have an appropriate version of [ChromeDriver](https://chromedriver.chromium.org/home) installed and are running Redis in order to run the test suite:
+`redis-cli ping` should return "PONG"
+`chromedriver -v` should return a version matching your installed version of Chrome

 After this you can run the whole suite:
 ```bash